Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-In Figure \ref{fig:mtwfplot1}, we present the empirical probability of success vs. the oversampling factor $\alpha$ to evaluate the sample efficiency.
-Here, we set $N=100$ for the Gaussian model and $N=128$ for the CDP case.
-We fixed the outlier magnitude parameter, $\theta = 5$ so that $\eta_{max} \leq \theta \|\x\|_2^2$ and the fraction of outliers in data $\rho = 0.1$.
-Figure \ref{fig:mtwfplot1}(a) depicts the performance of the Gaussian model.
-As we can see, our proposed RKLD-MTWF algorithm requires lower number of samples for $100\%$ recovery than the other algorithms and thus, demonstrates superior sample efficiency over the other algorithms.
-The sample efficiency of RKLD-GTWF is close to those of median-TWF and median-RWF.
-Figure \ref{fig:mtwfplot1}(b) shows the empricical probability of success vs. the number of modulating patterns $L$ for the CDP model.
-We see that RKLD-MTWF and RKLD-GTWF both show superior sample efficiency than median-TWF and median-RWF, in the presence of outliers.
+Figure \ref{fig:mtwfplot1}(a) shows the empirical probability of success with respect to the number of modulating patterns, $L$, to evaluate the sample efficiency for the CDP model.
+Here, we set the signal length to $N=128$.
+We fixed the outlier magnitude parameters as $\theta_{min} = 5$ and $\theta_{max}=10$ and the fraction of outliers to $\rho = 0.1$.
+Looking at Figure \ref{fig:mtwfplot1}(a), We see that the RKLD-MTWF and RKLD-GTWF algorithms requires smaller number of samples for the $100\%$ recovery than those of the median-TWF and median-RWF algorithms, demonstrating superior sample efficiency.